Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Conclusion and Future Works

 \section{Conclusion and Future Works}

 COVID-19 is an emerging pandemic disease that, in a short period of time, can severely endanger the health of many people throughout the world.
 It directly affects the lung cells, and if not accurately diagnosed early, can cause irreversible damage, including death.
-The disease is accurately detected by the specialists using X-ray or CT images together with PCR results.
-The PCR results indicate the type of lung disease, such as pulmonary tuberculosis, instead of COVID-19.
-In this study, a comprehensive review of the accomplished studies of COVID-19 diagnosis was carried out using DL networks.
-The public databases available to diagnose and predict COVID-19 are presented.
-The state-of-art DL techniques employed for the diagnosis, segmentation, and forecasting of the spread of COVID-19 are presented in Tables \ref{tableone}, \ref{tabletwo}, \ref{tablethree}, respectively.
-One of the challenges to develop a robust and accurate COVID 19 diagnosis system is the availability of an extensive public database.
-We strongly feel that, with more public databases, better DL models can be developed by researchers to detect and predict the COVID19 accurately.
-Hence, this will help to develop the best performing model.
-We feel that data fusion models can help to improve the performance of diagnosis and prediction.
-The features extracted from the ML and DL models can be fused to develop an accurate model.

-Also, developing the accurate segmentation model is challenging as it involves delineating the lungs by the experts.
-Having an accurate ground truth is another challenge.
+The disease is accurately detected by the specialists using X-ray, CT and ultrasound images together with RT-PCR results.
+Specialized physicians use RT-PCR as the gold standard for COVID-19 diagnosis based on WHO guidelines.
+The accurate diagnosis of COVID-19 is made using medical imaging methods, including X-Ray, CT, and Ultrasound beside RT-PCR.
+COVID-19 diagnosis by medical imaging always has some challenges for physicians.
+The high number of medical images associated with each patient, doctor's fatigue, and low contrast of the images are among some problems challenging the COVID-19 accurate diagnosis.
+The accurate diagnosis of COVID-19 has high importance, and lack of fast and accurate diagnosis can cause severe damages such as death.